-Smriti Srinivas, Neelima Jeychandran, Nishi Mahajan, Ishani Saraf and Maya Costa-Pinto in conversation.
-Introduction by Prateeti Punja Ballal.
+Smriti Srinivas, Neelima Jeychandran, Nidhi Mahajan, Ishani Saraf, Maya Costa-Pinto offer their perspectives.
+Moderated by Prateeti Punja-Ballal.

 This novel roundtable brings together some of the editors and contributors of the recently published Reimagining Indian Ocean Worlds (Routledge 2020) to discuss the vitality of contemporary cultural and social lives of the Ocean from the vantage point of Indian cities and coasts.
 It covers diverse topics such as water-based casinos in Goa, urban plans and ecology, and Lusophone networks; “dry” ports in Delhi that mediate relations between the local and the trans-local, sea and land; the contemporary nature of monsoon temporality on India’s west coast linking dhows, families, festivals, and debt together; and memoryscapes in today’s Kerala of deceased Africans from forced migrations to South Asia.